 In 2005, the memberships of both the Québec Golf Association and the Canadian Ladies Golf Association - Québec Branch voted unanimously for amalgamation and the creation of a new association known as Golf Québec.

-Boasting one of the highest golf participation rates per capita in the World (1,114,000), golf fans in the province of Québec have in the past proved to be formidable hosts to some of Québec’s most cherished annual amateur championships such as the Alexander of Tunis, Duke of Kent and Québec Amateur Championships, and professional events such as the Canadian Open, the globally successful 2007 Presidents Cup as well as the Champion’s Tour events which have now found a home in Montréal.
+Boasting one of the highest golf participation rates per capita in the World (1,114,000), golf fans in the province of Québec have in the past proved to be formidable hosts to some of Québec’s most cherished annual amateur championships such as the Alexander of Tunis, Duke of Kent and Québec Amateur Championships, and professional events such as the Mackenzie Investments Open, Canadian Open, as well as the globally successful 2007 Presidents Cup.

 Golf Québec is proud of its history and assumes the responsibility of protecting the traditions and integrity of the game very seriously.
 It is committed to openly involving all of its members in initiatives and decisions that will affect our game.